Skip to main content

 The vocabulary the rest of the docs assume.

-Project layout, agents, skills, and karta.toml.
+Agent layout, sub-agents, skills, and karta.toml.

-Build a support bot
+Run a support bot locally

 A complete end-to-end walkthrough.